cloud-gov/cg-workshop/02-slides-lab.md

 * `cf help`: Explore other commands
 * `cf curl "/v2/spaces"`: Peek into the API internals[^1]

-[^1]: This is peek at the guru-level view of Cloud Foundry.
+[^1]: This is a peek at the guru-level view of Cloud Foundry.
 You'll not need this anytime soon.

 ---